EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> # … with 11 more rows
 ```

-In our example here, some of the non-text predictors are included in the model with non-zero coefficients but ranked down in the 300s and 400s of all model terms, with smaller coefficients than many text terms.
+In our example here, some of the non-text predictors are included in the model with non-zero coefficients but ranked down in the 700s of all model terms, with smaller coefficients than many text terms.
 They are not that important.

 <div class="rmdnote">
 <p>This whole book focuses on supervised machine learning for text data, but models can combine <em>both</em> text predictors and other kinds of predictors.</p>